Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

 One uses Fed data back to the middle of the last century for the numerator, the other uses the Wilshire 5000, the data for which only goes back to 1971.
 The Wilshire is the more familiar numerator, but the Fed data gives us a longer timeframe.
 And those early decades, when the ratio was substantially lower, have definitely impacted the mean and SDs.

 To illustrate the point, here is an overlay of the two versions over the same timeframe.
 The one with the Fed numerator has a tad more upside volatility, but they're singing pretty much in harmony.

 Incidentally, the Fed's estimate for Nonfinancial Corporate Business; Corporate Equities; Liability is the broader of the two numerators.
 The Wilshire 5000 currently consists of fewer than 4000 companies.

 What Do These Charts Tell Us?

 In a CNBC interview in 2014, Warren Buffett expressed his view that stocks aren't "too frothy".
 However, both the "Buffett Index" and the Wilshire 5000 variant suggest that today's market remains at lofty valuations — still above the housing-bubble peak in 2007, although off its interim high in Q1 of 2015.

 Wouldn't GNP Give a More Accurate Picture?

 That is a question we're often asked.
 Here is the same calculation with Gross National Product as the denominator; the two versions differ very little from their Gross Domestic Product counterparts.
-Note that GNP runs a few months behind GDP, so these comparison charts are the first estimate of GNP for Q1.
+Note that GNP runs a few months behind GDP, so these comparison charts are based on the second estimate of GNP for Q1.

 Here is an overlay of the two GNP versions -- again, very similar.